kmzbrnoI/uLI-fw/README.md

 ## LEDs

-### Input LED (green)
+### XpressNET LED (green)

 This LED is turned on by default.
-It turns off for a few milliseconds when a command arrives from a command station to uLI.
-This LED usually blinks as it shows *normal inquiry* packets arriving.
-If this LED is permanently turned on, the command station is not sending *normal inquiry* packets and something went really wring.
+It turns off for a few milliseconds when a *normal inquiry* or *request acknowledgement* arrives from a command station to *uLI.
+This LED usually blinks.
+If this LED is permanently turned on, the command *station is not sending *normal inquiry* packets and something went really wrong.

-### Output LED (green)
+### IO LED (green)

 This LED is turned on before a valid connection with PC is established.
-After establishing the connection, this LED turns off and blinks only when a command is being sent from the uLI to the command station.
+After establishing the connection, this LED turns off and blinks only when a start of data message is received to uLI (either from command station or PC).

 ### Status LED (yellow)
 - 1 blink = normal operations